The Calling (band)

 The Calling is an American rock band from Los Angeles, California, formed in 1996 by lead singer and guitarist Alex Band and guitarist Aaron Kamin.
-They are best known for their 2001 single "Wherever You Will Go," which topped the Adult Top 40 for 23 weeks—making it the second longest running number one in the chart's history—and was later named the number one song of the 2000s on Billboards Adult Pop Songs chart.
-It served as lead single for their debut studio album Camino Palmero (2001), which was met with commercial success despite unfavorable critical reception.
+They are best known for their 2001 single "Wherever You Will Go", which topped the US Billboard Adult Top 40 for 23 weeks—making it the second longest running number one in the chart's history—and was later named the number-one song of the 2000s on the chart, preceding the release of the band's debut studio album, Camino Palmero (2001).
+Though commercially successful, critical responses to both the song and album were generally negative.

-Their second album, Two (2004), was supported by the lead single "Our Lives," which was featured in the closing ceremonies of the 2004 Summer Olympics as well as the opening song for the 78th Academy Awards.
-The band broke up in the following year after its release, and reformed in 2016 following a failed attempt to do so in 2013.
+Their second album, Two (2004), was supported by the lead single "Our Lives", which was featured in the closing ceremonies of the 2004 Summer Olympics as well as the opening song for the 78th Academy Awards.
+The band broke up in the year following its release, and reformed in 2016 following a failed attempt to do so in 2013.
 Since the formation of the band, there had been several lineup changes, with Band remaining its sole original member.